Architecture Modeling Is Hot!

 Remarkable Definitions For Concepts

 The definition of the concepts reveals what the creators of the language mean with the concepts.
-Please look carefully at those definitions, because you may be surprised by what is meant.
+Please look carefully at those definitions because you may be surprised by what they mean.
 The better you know the definitions of concepts and how they differ from standards or your preference, the better you can handle them.

-For instance, the definition of Actor and Role in ArchiMate differs a lot from UML (The Unified Modeling Language many architects knew first).
-In UML, an actor specifies a role played by a user or any other system that interacts with the subject.
-In ArchiMate actor and role both are defined.
+For instance, the definition of Actor and Role in ArchiMate differs greatly from UML (The Unified Modeling Language many architects knew first).
+In UML, an actor specifies a role played by a user or any other system interacting with the subject.
+In ArchiMate, the actor and role are both defined.
 An actor is defined in ArchiMate as an organizational entity only.
 One would not assume that a user or any other system equals an organizational entity.

 Let's take a look at the definition of Product.
 ArchiMate defines a product as a group of services.
-More common is to use "an article or substance that is manufactured or refined for sale" as a definition for a product.
+More commonly, it refers to "an article or substance that is manufactured or refined for sale" as a product definition.

-There is no need to use a smaller definition than necessary in this case.
+There is no need to use a smaller definition than necessary.
 Why exclude products without services?
 In practice, we see that using more fundamental definitions for the concepts helps to get more out of ArchiMate.

 - Value - the relative worth, utility, or importance of a business service or product.